AlexandreOSouza/AlexandreOSouza/README.md

 # 👋 Hi, I am Alexandre Souza :technologist:

 I am a Fullstack Developer current work with Python, SQL and Java.
-I am passionate about technologies and software development.
+I'm from Brazil(:brazil:) and passionate about technologies and software development.

 ## :zap: Tech Stack
 Here are a few things I've picked up along my journey.